-The LM3560 has an internal comparator at IN which monitors the input voltage and can force the LED current into Torch mode or into shutdown if V{IN} falls below the programmable VIN Monitor Threshold.
+The LM3559 has an internal comparator at IN that monitors the input voltage and can force the LED current into Torch mode or into shutdown, if $V{IN}$ falls below the programmable VIN Monitor Threshold.
 Bit 0 in the VIN Monitor Register enables or disables this feature.
-When enabled, Bits [2:1] program the 4 adjustable thresholds of 2.9V, 3.0V, 3.1V, and 3.2V.
-Bit 3 in Configuration Register 2 selects whether a VIN Monitor event forces Torch mode or forces LED1 and/or LED2 into shutdown.
-See Table 12 for additional information.
-When the input voltage monitor is active, and VIN falls below the programmed VIN Monitor threshold, the LEDs will either turn off or be forced into the Torch current setting.
-To reset the LED current to its previous level, two things must occur.
-First, VIN must go above the VIN Monitor threshold, and the Flags register must be read back.
-See Figure 36 for the VIN Monitor Timing Waveform.
+Bits [2:1] of the VIN Monitor Register program the 4 adjustable thresholds of 2.9V, 3.0V, 3.1V, and 3.2V.
+Bit 3 in Configuration Register 2 selects whether an undervoltage event forces Torch mode or forces the LEDs off.
+See Table 15 for additional information.
+When the VIN Monitor is active and $V{IN}$ falls below the programmed VIN Monitor threshold, the active current sources (LED1 and/or LED2) will either turn off or be forced into the Torch current setting.
+To reset the LED current to its previous level, $V{IN}$ must go above the VIN Monitor threshold and the Flags register must be read back.
+See Figure 12 for the VIN Monitor Timing Waveform.

-To avoid noise from falsely triggering the VIN Monitor, this mode incorporates a 250 μ s de-glitch timer.
-With the VIN Monitor active, V{IN} must go below the VIN Monitor Threshold (V{IN_TH}), and remain below it, for 250 μ s before the LEDs are forced into Torch mode (or shutdown) and the VIN Monitor Flag is written.
+To avoid noise from falsely triggering the VIN Monitor, this mode incorporates a 250 $\mu$ s deglitch timer.
+With the VIN Monitor active, $V{IN}$ must go below the VIN Monitor Threshold ( $V{IN\TH}$ ) and remain below it for 250 $\mu$ s before the LEDs are forced into Torch mode (or shutdown) and the VIN Monitor Flag is written.